-Not only for extra site security and to reduce page loading times, but also to ensure that your site visitors have a positive experience when they visit your site.
+Not only for extra site security and to reduce page loading times but also to ensure that your site visitors have a positive experience when they visit your site.

-Google has made it clear that it prefers fast loading websites and has made page speed a strong ranking factor.
+Google has made it clear that it prefers fast loading websites and has made page speed a ranking factor.
 So this is another very important reason to think about upgrading your site with a CDN.

-Maintaining your blog and ensuring it is working for you is always work in progress.
-So keep looking for small improvements you can make to your blog to increase your visitor satisfaction and return rate.
+Keep looking for small improvements you can make to your blog to increase your visitor satisfaction and return rate.